 Above is a link to a sizing calculator on their site.
 How it works is you measure the length of your foot from heel to your longest toe on your longest foot in inches.
 The calculator will calculate the correct size for you.
 Ideally, you can go to the store to see what size works best for you.
 For example, the site lists me as a 41 by my foot length, but I wear a size 42.

 One of the initial challenges to wearing vibrams is simply putting them on.
 The best way to put them on is to lead with your big toe and scrape it against the side that the toe is on.
 So if you are putting your left foot in, the bend your foot to the right so that your big toe and second toe are about half way in the pockets.
 Then start guiding the rest of your toes in the pockets.
 Don’t get discouraged, this process will get easier, especially if you have the Komodo LS.
-If you are still having trouble, here’s a video which goes into more detail.

 The vibrams come in a small box with instructions on how to put them on, basic information about the shoe and its technology, along with padding that separate the shoes and keep the form of the shoe.
 Here are some photos I took: